-The UK continues to enjoy an AAA sovereign rating.
-However, the credit rating agencies will be carefully monitoring the rate of growth in the economy as a disappointing performance in that area could lead to a major derailment of the plans to contain the growth in the total amount of Government debt over the next few years.
+The UK has had it's AAA sovereign rating downgraded by one of the three major ratings agencies.
+The credit rating agencies have been carefully monitoring the rate of growth in the economy and disappointing performance in this area has led to a concern that the plans to contain the growth in the total amount of Government debt will take longer than expected.